 - Career-Ending Injury: His leg injury meant the end of his time as the captain of Planet Sadal's Defense Squad.

 - Edible Theme Naming: Like all Saiyans, his name is taken from a vegetable, spinach in Japanese.

-- Foil: To Raditz.
-Both have siblings that are considered the black sheep of the family and alert their peers to them when they need new recruits, but the similarities end there.
-Renso is brave, well-respected by his fellow Saiyans, is a captain and has above-average strength.
-Raditz was cowardly, considered an embarrassment to the Saiyan race, died a low-class warrior and had below-average strength.
+- Good Counterpart: To Raditz.
+Both have siblings that are considered the black sheep of the family and alert their peers to them when they need new recruits, but Renso is brave, well-respected by his fellow Saiyans where Raditz was cowardly and considered an embarrassment to the Saiyan race.

 - Handicapped Badass: Prominently sports a splinted leg when Cabba requests he participate in the Tournament of Power, requiring a cane to move around.

 - The Hermit: Since his retirement, he lives in an isolated cabin on a place that appears to be otherwise uninhabited.

 - Refusal of the Call: He turns down Cabba's offer of a spot on the team, as his injury would be a greater liability than any benefit his years of experience might provide.

 - Retired Badass: Was formerly the captain of his planet defense forces, and trained Cabba, who went toe-to-toe with a Post-God base Vegeta.
 That definitely qualifies.

 Universe 6 Namekians